AppOmni-Labs/event-maturity-matrix/docs/salesforce/EventLogFile SOAP API Event Type.md

 # Salesforce — EventLogFile SOAP API Event Type

 📌 **v1.0.0** · 🗄 **Retention:** 30 Days · ⚡ **Latency:** 3 Hours

 ⚡ Event log files are accessible via hourly and 24 hour log files.
-It can take between 3–6 hours from the time of the event to be available in the hourly log file.

-📜 **Licensing:** Requires Salesforce Shield or a Salesforce Event Monitoring add-on subscription.
+It can take between 3–6 hours from the time of the event to be available in the hourly log file.📜 **Licensing:** Requires Salesforce Shield or a Salesforce Event Monitoring add-on subscription.

 Provides details about a Salesforce org's SOAP API request activity.
 ## References